 Install a water meter

 A water meter will help you to accurately monitor your water use so you can reduce your water use and lower your water bills.
 It can also identify potential leaks in your system, which could be wasting water and money.
-Water meters mean you can send accurate meter readings to your supplier so your bills can be calculated accurately.
+Water meters mean you can send accurate meter readings to your supplier so your bills can be calculated accurately which will help your budget.

 Maintain drainage systems